JacobTheEvans/react-adinkra/README.md

 export default App;
 ```

-<p>If you would like to style the Symbol you can use className or the style attributes.</p>
+<p>If you would like to style the Symbol you can use className or style properites.</p>

 ```javascript
 import React from "react";